Senior Advisor to the Head Coach

 Ricky R. Collins joins the men’s basketball coaching staff as the Senior Advisor to the Head Coach beginning with the 2019-20 season.

-Collins, the father of head coach Brian “Penny” Collins, has stamped his name in Tennessee basketball history as he is a member of the Metro Nashville Basketball Coaches Association Hall of Fame, and will be inducted into Cumberland University’s Sports Hall of Fame in September of 2019.
+Collins, the father of head coach Brian “Penny” Collins, has stamped his name in Tennessee basketball history as he is a member of the Metro Nashville Basketball Coaches Association Hall of Fame, and was inducted into Cumberland University’s Sports Hall of Fame in October of 2019.

 Most recently, Collins assisted his son advance the Columbia State Chargers to back-to-back NJCAA National Tournaments – Elite Eight in 2014 and Sweet 16 in 2015.